jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 Classes will proceed in numerical order beginning at 9:30 a.m. on Friday and 9:30 a.m. on Saturday.
 Six ribbons will be awarded in each class.

 Stalls will be available after 7 p.m.
 Thursday.

 Stalls are limited (156) so we cannot offer tack stalls.
 Stalls will be reserved based on date entries received by the Secretary.
 A $25.00 per stall deposit is required. $15.00 will be refunded per stall when cleaned and checked.
 Please call if unable to attend as we do have a limited number of stalls.
 If stalls fill we will keep a waiting list.
 Sawdust may or may not be available (depending if it is all gone).
 Shavings will be available to purchase ahead of time at $6.00 per bag; they will be in the horse area to be picked up by the exhibitor.

 Entry Fees are $5.00 per class except as noted.
 Post entries are double entry fees.
 No refunds without a vet certificate.
-Pre-entries due by August 1, {{config.year}}.
+Pre-entries due by July 23rd, {{config.year}}.

 Send entries to: Kathy Kennett, 1716 VT Route 22A, Panton, VT 05491
 Email: kkennett@together.net Phone: 759-2015.
 During Fair Cell Phone: 349-5671